 Interest rate risk refers to the risk that the fair value of financial instruments or future cash flows associated with the financial instruments will fluctuate due to changes in market interest rates.
-The Association's exposure to interest rate risk arises from its short-term investments which include amounts invested in guaranteed investment certificates (GICs) and other fixed income securities that earn interest at market rates.
+The Association's exposure to interest rate risk arises from its short-term investments which include amounts invested in guaranteed investment certificates (GICs) that earn interest at market rates.
+These GICs bear interest at a rate of 1.00% to 2.50% per annum and mature March 2024.